memtech3/frog-hurricane/README.md

 ### Starting The Grav Dev Server
 If you used `setupdevenvironment.sh` to setup your dev environment you can use `startdevserver.sh` to start the Grav dev server.
 This script just runs `bin/grav server` from the `grav-admin` directory.

+### frog-hurricane-skeleton Admin Credentials
+For convenience `frog-hurricane-skeleton` is configured with an admin accoutn with the following credentials:
+- Username: admin
+- Password: Admin1234!

+### DO NOT USE `frog-hurricane-skeleton` or `setupdevenvironment.sh` IN A PRODUCTION ENVIRONMENT
+**This notice only applies to configuration files in the `frog-hurricane-skeleton` repository and the `setupdevenvironment.sh` script, this notice does not apply to the rest of the theme (`frog-hurricane`, this repository)**

+Security, caching, and other potentially critical settings have been configured in the best interest of developer convenience, NOT security and production best practices.

+In the future this may change, at which point this notice will be removed.